lmenou/webarx/README.md

 ## Contributions and Bugs :thought_balloon:
-Provided you decipher my hieroglyphs, you are more than welcome to open a pull request or an issues.
+Provided you decipher my hieroglyphs, you are more than welcome to open a pull request or an issue.
 If you think that this code is ugly, I would also be glad to receive some constructive critics.

 ## LICENSE :bookmark: